plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 ## Objectives

-After completing this lab, you will be able to...
+After completing this lab, you will be able to use R...

+* to plot density functions corresponding to common probability distributions used as prior distributions in Bayesian phylogenetics
+* "p*" functions to compute the cumulative probability distribution for common probability distributions
+* "q*" functions to compute quantiles for common probability distributions
+* "r*" functions to draw random samples from common probability distributions

 ## Copy the template